AcademyPgh/gingerbread/README.md

 ## contributing
 To commit to this project:
+* You do not need to fork it; just clone it to your local computer.
 * make sure you're on the main branch and it's up to date:
     * `git checkout main`
     * `git rebase origin/main`